shmcfarl/opentelemetry-microservices-demo/README.md

 ---

-## This repo was modified and it is used to demonstrate OpenTelemetry capabilities and to use the OTel Collector to send tracing data to the telescope.app back-end service.
+## This repo is a fork from @julianocosta89's repo and I have added features/capabilities to Julian's base.
+Thanks to Julian for doing the initial OTel instrumentation work and adding the OTel Collector and Jaeger deployment configs.
+I have added the Telescope OTel Collector configuration (for use with https://telescope.app) and I have updated the Cart and Redis deployment YAML files to work with the Panoptica (https://panoptica.app) RBAC security features.

-All the services had their OpenCensus, Cloud Operations (Stackdriver) removed.
-Only OpenTelemetry Traces were added.
+Julian removed the OpenCensus, Cloud Operations (Stackdriver) configurations and added the OpenTelemetry instrumentation.

 ---